Options for eating out in France

-Many villages have a regular weekly market and some larger towns will have markets which are run twice a week or even daily.
+Many villages have a regular weekly market and some larger towns will have markets that are run twice a week or even daily.
 Indeed there are said to be over 10,000 local markets in France.
 If a trip to the village market is on your agenda be sure to go early, as many markets will be packed up and closed by lunchtime.

-A Boulangerie – bakery – can be found in almost any village in France and is without a doubt the best place to go for your fix of freshly baked bread, croissants and the like.
-Typically these are open very early in the morning and throughout the day – even when most restaurants and cafe's are closed.
-You may notice a sign saying ‘Artisan Boulangerie’ and this indicates that everything on display is made on site.
+A Boulangerie – bakery – can be found in almost any village in France and is without a doubt the best place to go for your fix of freshly baked bread, croissants, and the like.
+Typically these are open very early in the morning and throughout the day – even when most restaurants and cafes are closed.
+You may notice a sign saying ‘Artisan Boulangerie’ and this indicates that everything on display is made on-site.

-Some would contend a trip to France without sitting at a café and people watching, isn’t really a trip to France!
+Some would contend a trip to France without sitting at a café and people-watching, isn’t really a trip to France!
 Cafés are a great place to find some smaller meals to have with your drink.
 Furthermore, they are often cheaper than a meal at a restaurant and can offer up quick service.

 Restaurants offer up a more formal atmosphere and dining experience.
 The menus both for food and drinks are generally at the higher end of the price scale and as such the quality of the food is also likelier to be of a higher standard.
 This is not to say you need to be dining at a restaurant to eat good quality food in France – some of the tastiest meals are often the cheapest too!

 We have been to a couple of nice restaurants here in France and it definitely didn’t disappoint.
 The experience was definitely much more formal than what we had seen in cafés and bistros and we highly recommend trying it yourself.

 General tips for eating out

 Here are some of the things that we have learned over the past 10 years about eating out in France